RYees/causal-inference/README.md

 ## Workflow
-Steps done to do the project:
+Steps to do the project:
 * Data Exploration.
    * perfoming EDA
    * feature extraction and scaling